TalkBank/batchalign/README.md

 There are three main interfaces to using Batchalign:

 1. **Docker + Web User Interface**: simple to setup, easy to use, covers most basic functionality
-2. **Anaconda Based CLI Program**: covers all options and functionalities of Batchalign, requires extensive Terminal use
+2. **Anaconda Based Command Line Interface (CLI)**: covers all options and functionalities of Batchalign, requires extensive Terminal use
 3. **Python API**: used to embed Batchalign in other programs

 Select the flavour which you would like to use, and proceed with the relevant section of instructions below.